sabinadayanova/text-extractor/CRC_cards.md

 Sub-classes: `PdfConverter`, `DocxConverter`, `RtfConverter`.

-Responsibility: converting file to text using `convert(String filename) -> String` method.
+Responsibility: converting file to text using libraries for text extraction.
 Depending on the file type there are several classes that implement this interface.

 ### **FileType (Enum)**